The Olive Ridley Project story

 Our growth and impact

-In the years following our founding, we quickly expanded our focus beyond scientific research to include sea turtle rescue, rehabilitation, and educational outreach.
-In 2017, we opened the first veterinary-led marine turtle rescue centre in the Maldives.
-This was followed by our first rehabilitation centre in 2019, and two more in 2024.
+In the years following our founding, we rapidly evolved beyond scientific research to deliver hands-on sea turtle rescue, rehabilitation, and educational outreach.
+In 2017, we opened the Maldives’ first veterinary-led marine turtle rescue centre—marking a significant step forward in the care and protection of injured sea turtles.
+This was followed by the establishment of several smaller rehabilitation centres, expanding our reach to where help was most urgently needed.

-As our expertise grew, we moved away from a traditional “rescue and release” model and embraced a conservation medicine approach – one that addresses long-term sea turtle health and broader ecosystem challenges.
+As our experience deepened, so too did our vision.
+We moved beyond a traditional“rescue and release” model to embraced a conservation medicine approach – one that not only treats individual animals, but also addresses long-term sea turtle health and the wider challenges facing ocean ecosystems.

 Our wider impact includes:

-• Strengthening educational outreach through internships, volunteering, veterinary training, workshops, presentations, and an online learning platform
+- Expanding access to conservation education through internships, volunteering, veterinary training, workshops, presentations, and a growing online learning platform

-• Expanding our research to include sea turtle population health, abundance, behaviour, spatial ecology, genetics, parasitology, and threats like habitat degradation and fishery-related risks
+- Advancing global understanding of sea turtles by researching population health, abundance, behaviour, spatial ecology, genetics, parasitology, and critical threats such as habitat degradation and fishery-related risks

-• Supplementing scientific research with social and socioeconomic surveys to understand the cultural, ecological, and economic value of sea turtles to coastal communities.
+- Integrating scientific research with social and socioeconomic insights to better understand the relationship between sea turtles and coastal communities

-• Establishing operational bases in Kenya, the Maldives, Oman, Pakistan and Seychelles
+- Establishing a strong and growing presence with operational bases in Kenya, the Maldives, Oman, Pakistan, and Seychelles

-• Collaborating with stakeholders in Tunisia, Greece, Cape Verde and Saudi Arabia
+- Extending our reach through collaborations with stakeholders in Tunisia, Greece, Cape Verde, and Saudi Arabia

-• Building a team of over 40 marine conservation experts
+- Growing a multidisciplinary team of over 40 marine conservation experts

-• Encouraging conservation from the ground up by supporting community-led initiatives in Kenya, the Maldives, and Pakistan
+- Empowering local communities by supporting and scaling community-led conservation initiatives in Kenya, the Maldives, and Pakistan

-• Forming strong partnerships with research institutions, fishing communities and policymakers, placing us at the forefront of sea turtle conservation in the regions where we work
+- Forging impactful partnerships with research institutions, fishing communities, and policymakers – helping shape the future of sea turtle conservation across the regions where we work

 Our strategy for the future